Where to Stay in Bangkok for Foodies

 Bottom needs a bit more time in the oven…

-That said, most of the best Neopolitan pizzerias or Italian restaurants are written up on popular food websites.
+That said, most of the best Neapolitan pizzerias or Italian restaurants are written up on popular food websites.
 The names Pizza Massilia, Pizzeria Mazzie, and Peppina come up as the de facto best of the best

 I have never eaten in any of those restaurants before.
 But it’s on my to-do list.